nerdial/millionaire/README.md

 5. Top 10 user table
 6. Personal stat for each user
 7. Start game.
-8. Crud generator for questions and options (still under development)
+8. Crud for questions and options

 ## Clone the project and run composer